zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * [Routing parameters](#routing_parameters)
 * [API Info parameters](#api_info_parameters)

-### Catalog parameters - `/instance/metadata/apiml.catalog.tile.`
+### Catalog parameters - `apiml.catalog.tile`

-The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
+The API ML Catalog displays information about  services registered with the API ML Discovery Service.
-Information displayed in the Catalog is defined by the metadata provided by your service during registration.
+Information displayed in the Catalog is defined in the metadata provided by your service during registration.
 The Catalog groups correlated services in the same tile when these services are configured with the same `catalog.tile.id` metadata parameter.

 The following parameters are used to populate the API Catalog:

-* **/instance/metadata/apiml.catalog.tile.id**
+* **apiml.catalog.tile.id**

-    Specifies the unique identifier for the product family of API services.
+    Specifies the specific identifier for the product family of API services.
-    This is a value used by the API ML to group multiple API services together into tiles.
+    This is a value used by the API ML to group multiple API services together into a single tile.
-    Each unique identifier represents a single API Catalog UI dashboard tile.
+    Each identifier represents a single API dashboard tile in the Catalog.

-    **Tip:**  Specify a value that does not interfere with API services from other products.
+    **Important!** Specify a value that does not interfere with API services from other products.

-* **/instance/metadata/apiml.catalog.tile.title**
+* **apiml.catalog.tile.title**

     Specifies the title of the API services product family.
 This value is displayed in the API Catalog UI dashboard as the tile title.

-* **/instance/metadata/apiml.catalog.tile.description**
+* **apiml.catalog.tile.description**

     Specifies the detailed description of the API services product family.
     This value is displayed in the API Catalog UI dashboard as the tile description.

-* **/instance/metadata/apiml.catalog.tile.version**
+* **apiml.catalog.tile.version**

     Specifies the semantic version of this API Catalog tile.

-    **Note:** Ensure that you increase the number of the version when you introduce changes to the product family details of the API service, including the title and description.
+    **Note:** Ensure that you increase the version number when you introduce changes to the API service product family details.
+We also recommend that you increase the version number when changes are made to the title and description.

-### Service parameters - `/instance/metadata/apiml.service...`
+### Service parameters - `apiml.service`
 The following parameters define service information for the API Catalog:

 * **apiml.service.title**

-    Specifies the human readable name of the API service instance
+    Specifies the human readable name of the API service instance.
-    <font color = "red"> The following examples should be more general (not CA products). </font>

-    **Examples:** "Endevor Prod" or "Sysview LPAR1"

     This value is displayed in the API Catalog when a specific API service instance is selected.
-    This parameter can be externalized and set by the customer system administrator.

-    **Tip:** We recommend that service developer provides a default value of the `title`.
-    Use a title that describes the service instance so that the end user knows the specific purpose of the service instance.

 * **apiml.service.description**

     Specifies a short description of the API service.

-    **Examples:**

-    "CA Endevor SCM - Production Instance" or "CA SYSVIEW running on LPAR1".
+    **Example:**

+    `Sample service - Production Instance`

     This value is displayed in the API Catalog when a specific API service instance is selected.
-    This parameter can be externalized and set by the customer system administrator.

-    **Tip:** Describe the service so that the end user understands the function of the service.

-### Routing parameters - `/instance/metadata/apiml.routes...`
+### Routing parameters - `apiml.routes`
-The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
+The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding service.
 A single route can be used to make direct REST calls to multiple resources or API endpoints.
 The route definition provides rules used by the API ML Gateway to rewrite the URL in the Gateway address space.